pulldown-cmark/pulldown-cmark/README.md

 ## Contributions

-We gladly accept contributions via GitHub pull requests, as long as the author has signed the Google Contributor Licnense.
+We gladly accept contributions via GitHub pull requests, as long as the author has signed the Google Contributor License.
 Please see CONTRIBUTIONS.md for more details.

 ### Disclaimer